Code-Institute-Submissions/dkeddie-MS2/README.md

 2. The following error can occur at times in the console when rotating through the images in the Photo Tile:-
 !['Undefined Property' Error](README-attachments/Error-propertyUndefined.jpg "'Undefined Property' Error") Although the image does not change when the Error arises, the images will continue to rotate when the forward/back options are selected.
+3. A city or town with the same name in different locations will only return information on the top return.
+For example, Perth will only return Perth, WA.

 ## Deployment